 - Tracking and predictions on user behavior.
 Financial organizations can utilize a myriad of channels for interacting with customers and collecting user data.
 Having the information about their customers’ browsing history, geo-location, interactions timing, interests and preferences, companies can better know and understand the needs of their existing and potential clients.

 - Optimization of internal operations.
 A good way to reduce operational costs without losses and improve processes is to bring in analytics and automation.
-Data Science gives you the chance to easily make use of all your insider data you collect and store anyway, and skyrocket your business efficiency with some awesome insights.
+Data Science gives you the chance to easily make use of all the insider data you collect and store anyway, identify their value and potential through data valuation, and skyrocket your business efficiency with some awesome insights.

 - Getting advantage over the competition.
 In the era of Big Data, this is just not enough to have and store it, it’s important to learn how to use the information you own.
 With wide access to shared information today, you can even collect and analyze your competitors’ data to learn lessons from.